Hitler's reference to the Armenian genocide: Veracity

 In his 1987 survey of the historiography of the Holocaust, Canadian historian Michael Marrus wrote that recent research pointed to the authenticity of the L-3 document.
 Christopher R. Browning, an American historian of the Holocaust, stated in 2004 that the L-3 document, which contains the Armenian quote, is not likely to be an accurate version of what Hitler said but an apocryphal version that was purposefully leaked by the Poles to gain the support of Western nations.
 German historian Tobias Jersak cites the statement as evidence that Hitler believed that crimes committed during wartime would be overlooked.
 According to this interpretation, Hitler planned to unleash genocide upon the outbreak of war: "war would serve as a cover for extermination and the fighting would conceal the real war aim".

 Margaret L. Anderson, a professor of history at the University of California, Berkeley, said in 2010 that "we have no reason to doubt the remark is genuine" and that, regardless of whether it is, the Armenian genocide had achieved "iconic status... as the apex of horrors imaginable in 1939" and that Hitler used it to persuade the German military that committing genocide might provoke condemnation but would lead to no serious consequences for the perpetrator nation.
 Historian Stefan Ihrig writes that the document containing the Armenian reference and its provenance is "sketchy, and the sentence in question is absent in other accounts of the meeting" but he adds that it is possible "that others did not write down this remark".
 Ihrig argues elsewhere that the Armenian genocide partially inspired the Holocaust but that there is "no smoking gun".

 Legacy

 The quote has often been cited, particularly by Armenians, to support the interpretation that Hitler was inspired by the Armenian genocide to commit atrocities.
 International law expert Alexis Demirdjian sees the remark as "a depressing reminder of the effects of impunity".
 The reference is now inscribed on one of the walls of the United States Holocaust Memorial Museum in Washington, D.C.

 In 2009, the International Association of Genocide Scholars used the quote in a letter to U.S. president Barack Obama advocating recognition of the Armenian genocide.

+Professor in international law Lily Svanberg, argues that the failure to implement the responsibility to protect doctrine lends weight to Hitler’s statement, as the absence of consequences allows perpetrators to draw inspiration from past atrocities, making his reasoning appear "scarily up-to date" in light of contemporary genocidal actions such as the forced expulsion of all Armenians from Nagorno-Karabakh in 2023.

 In 2014, Palestinian poet Najwan Darwish responded to Hitler's Armenian reference in a poem: